 Walmart’s radio DJ’s

 We can all agree that the repeated visits to Walmart don’t have anything to do with the songs playing over and over in their stores.
-However, the music and sounds you hear over the speakers in Walmart stores can impact the way you shop, and what you buy.
-Music that is just the right volume and the right tempo can influence shoppers and trick them into buying more, as they get carried away by the tunes.
+In fact, many people find Walmart Radio a bit repetitive.
+However, the music and sounds you hear over the speakers in Walmart stores can significantly impact the way you shop, and what you buy.
+This is part of a retail science called “atmospherics.”
+Music that is just the right volume and the right tempo can influence shoppers’ moods and trick them into buying more, as they get carried away by the familiar, upbeat tunes, often causing them to linger longer and browse more leisurely.

-Although music in stores has been around since the 1960s, in present days, Walmart has taken things to a new level by adding their own DJ into the equation.
-Apart from playing catchy music, the role of Walmart’s DJ is to remind shoppers of store specials and deals that are impossible to let go.
+Although music in stores has been around since the 1960s, in present days, Walmart has taken things to a new level by adding their own branded radio station and DJ into the equation.
+This creates a more curated and controlled audio environment.
+Apart from playing catchy music, the primary role of Walmart’s DJ is to act as a friendly, in-store announcer, constantly reminding shoppers of store specials and “can’t-miss” deals that are impossible to let go.
+Hearing an announcement for a limited-time offer in the next aisle creates immediate urgency.
 After all, since you’re there, why pass up a good deal that’s just up for grabs?

 Read also: Think Twice Before Buying These 8 Groceries on Sale